execvpe/netscape-bookmark-toolbox/README.md

 `to_netscape_basic.py <raw file>`

-This script converts a raw file (URL on every line) back to the netscape bookmark format.
+This script converts a raw file (URL on every line) back to the Netscape bookmark format.
 Because the bookmark title have been discarded, the URL is used for this field.
 Timestamps and other metadata is discarded.